zcslab/Brain_SC_2020summer_intern/Harsh/README.md

 ## Reference

-This research paper helped develop our understanding of the GSE138852 set of matrices.
+This research paper helped develop our understanding of the GSE67835 set of matrices.
-Grubman, A., Chew, G., Ouyang, J.F. et al. A single-cell atlas of entorhinal cortex from individuals with Alzheimer’s disease reveals cell-type-specific gene expression regulation.
-Nat Neurosci 22, 2087–2097 (2019). https://doi.org/10.1038/s41593-019-0539-4
+Spyros Darmanis, Steven A. Sloan, Ye Zhang, Martin Enge, Christine Caneda, Lawrence M. Shuer, Melanie G. Hayden Gephart, Ben A. Barres, Stephen R. Quake
+Proceedings of the National Academy of Sciences Jun 2015, 112 (23) 7285-7290; DOI: 10.1073/pnas.1507125112